googleforgames/open-match/README.md

 By default, Open Match expects you to run Redis *somewhere*.
 Connection information can be put in the config file (`matchmaker_config.json`) for any Redis instance reachable from the [Kubernetes namespace](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/).
 By default, Open Match sensibly runs in the Kubernetes `default` namespace.
 In most instances, we expect users will run a copy of Redis in a pod in Kubernetes, with a service pointing to it.

-* HA configurations for Redis aren't implemented by the provided Kubernetes resource definition files, but Open Match expects the Redis service to be named `redis-sentinel`, which provides an easier path to multi-instance deployments.
+* HA configurations for Redis aren't implemented by the provided Kubernetes resource definition files, but Open Match expects the Redis service to be named `redis`, which provides an easier path to multi-instance deployments.

 ## Additional examples